sch3m4/net2ban/README.md

 Working flow
 ------------
-To identify the difference between fail2ban and net2ban, and understand how they can be mixed, there is a schema representing the architecture of both tools:
+To identify the difference between fail2ban and net2ban, and understand how they can be mixed, here is a simple schema representing the workflow of both tools:

 Fail2Ban:
 <dl><pre>